empire bluffs trail at sunset at Sleeping Bear Dunes

 • Florence Lake.
 Hike 1 ¼ miles to the only inland lake on South Manitou Island.
 Florence Lake was named after Florence Hass was a mid-wife who also served as the postmaster for the island.
 To reach Florence Lake, follow Burdick Road about a mile to Ohio Road.
 Then follow the trail straight to a sandy beach on the east side of the lake.

-• Valley of the Giants (with Morazan shipwreck).
-This 6.9-mile out-and-back hike follows trails on the south side of the island to the lighthouse, past the Francisco Morazan shipwreck, and ends at the Valley of Giants.
+• Valley of the Giants (with Morazan shipwreck) (moderate, 6.9-miles (round-trip), 120 ft. elevation gain)).
+This hike includes the shipwreck and ends at the Valley of the Giants, which is an incredible grove of white cedars.
 The Valley of Giants is considered one of the oldest groves of White Cedar trees in North America.
 Some of the trees reach over 100 feet tall!
 After walking among these giants, return the way you came back to the village.
 Another option is to hike beyond the Valley of Giants to reach the perched dunes, which adds another ½ mile to the roundtrip hike.
-Follow the trail south from the ranger station towards the lighthouse.

-See the Sleeping Bear Dunes NPS website for more information on South Manitou Island hiking.
+See the Sleeping Bear Dunes NPS website for more information on South Manitou Island hiking or our blog on the Best Hikes in Sleeping Bear Dunes National Lakeshore.

 WHAT TO DO NEAR SLEEPING BEAR DUNES NATIONAL LAKESHORE